The Creatives Dilemma

 But getting back to my own take on the creative dilemma.

-In my opinion, there is clearly a need for some kind of third-party marketing person, perhaps initially part-funded by local authorities or other micro-enterprise support agencies.
+In my opinion, there is clearly a need for some kind of third-party marketing person, perhaps initially joint-funded by local authorities, the DCCOI and/or other micro-enterprise support agencies.
 Such a person could take charge of the sales and marketing of a group of creatives from, say, a limited geographic area and for, say, a defined time period.
 The aim would be to generate awareness of them and make some sales.
-But such a scheme would require legacy.
+But, and this is the point, such a scheme would require legacy.
 There would need to be transfer of knowledge to the creatives in the ultra-practical areas of selling, marketing and “getting-out-there”.
+The marketing person would inevitably depart, but the creatives must have learned both about strategy and practical marketing skills.

-* Note : There absolutely are exceptions to this generalisation and some creatives are excellent at promotion and marketing.
+* Note : There absolutely are exceptions to this generalisation and some creatives are excellent at promotion, marketing and “putting themselves out there”.